 - Use of illegal equipment, including added wire on bits or curb chains.

 - Failure to dismount and/or present horse and equipment to the horse official if asked.

 - Rules should be reviewed verbally with all competitors prior to the start of the race.

 - Horses will be randomly checked for equipment.
 The Wood River Extreme Ski Joring Association Horse Gate Official will check all tack and how the rope is attached to the saddle.
-If requested by the Wood River Extreme Ski Joring Association Horse Gate Official, a rider may be asked to drop their bit.
+If requested by the Wood River Ski Joring Association Horse Gate Official, a rider may be asked to drop their bit.

 - No team shall use a handle in rope or any sort of water ski style (WRESJA)

 - Teams must provide their own ropes and Rope’s length will be 35 feet maximum and WRESJA must approve such ropes at prerace track inspection and will mark the ropes.
 (WRESJA)